gfilicetti/gke-github-deployment/containers/README.md

       --build-artifacts=/workspace/artifacts.json
     ```

-On successful completion of Cloud Build, the application will automatically be promoted to the `dev` target.
-From there navigate to the Cloud Deploy UI, to manual promot and approve rollouts to `staging` and `prod` targets.
+On successful completion of Cloud Build, the application will automatically be promoted to the `dev` Target.
+From there navigate to the Cloud Deploy UI, to manual promot and approve rollouts to `staging` and `prod` Targets.

 ![Cloud Deploy UI](../docs/img/clouddeploy-ui.png "Cloud Deploy UI")

 Cloud Deploy leverages Skaffold for defining how your application might be [rendered](https://skaffold.dev/docs/renderers/) and [deployed](https://skaffold.dev/docs/deployers/).
-Cloud Deploy pipeline and targets are defined in Terraform while how those applications' kubernetes manifests are rendered and deployed into their respective targets are defined with [Skaffold modules](https://skaffold.dev/docs/design/config/#multiple-configuration-support) and [profiles](https://skaffold.dev/docs/environment/profiles/) in each module.
+Cloud Deploy Delivery Pipeline and Targets are defined in Terraform while how those applications' kubernetes manifests are rendered and deployed into their respective Targets are defined with [Skaffold modules](https://skaffold.dev/docs/design/config/#multiple-configuration-support) and [profiles](https://skaffold.dev/docs/environment/profiles/) in each module.

->__NOTE:__ Not demonstrated in this repository, but Skaffold offers other benefits >around the developer lifecycle (continuous developmenr and testing) prior to >entering a CICD pipeline.
+>__NOTE:__ Not demonstrated in this repository, but Skaffold offers other benefits around the developer lifecycle (continuous developmenr and testing) prior to entering a CICD pipeline.